 - In situations as per 6.4.2 above, where more than one Non-Regular employee is claiming a right of first refusal, the determining factor for that right shall be based upon total duration of service within the bargaining unit.
 Service will be calculated in months using the same process used for Regular employees, as per Article 13.1.6.
 In the case of equal rankings, the employee with the earlier date of first appointment with the College will have the right of first refusal.
 Seniority will be lost if a break of service of more than twenty (20) months occurs. - The employer will maintain a record of time worked by Non-Regular employees at the College for the purposes of right of first refusal and regularization.
-The employer will also maintain a record of time worked by Regular Part-time and Regular Sessional employees for the purpose of right of first refusal and conversion to Regular Full-time. - By July 15 each year, the College will post, on the Intranet, a list of Regular Part-time, Regular Sessional and Non-Regular employees for use in establishing the right of first refusal for additional work at a campus.
-Representatives of the parties will meet prior to the updating of the list in 2007 and annually thereafter to establish and/or modify "functional areas", to determine if any changes are required to the format of the information, and to determine what, if any, effect College campus or collective agreement language changes may have on the right of first refusal of members.
+The employer will also maintain a record of time worked by Regular Part-time and Regular Sessional employees for the purpose of right of first refusal and conversion to Regular Full-time.
+The employer will create and maintain a database of employee rights of first refusal as determined by Article 6.4.